RyanBabij/TiddlyWiki-Search-Tool/README.md

 py "C:\path\to\wikisearch.py"
 pause
 ```
 And you can just double-click that and type in what you are searching for.
 Console will give you quick convenient output.
 The HTML file will give you output useful for lots of results.
+You can make a shortcut to the HTML file as well to make it easier to open.

 Sample output: